differentstuff/Whisper-GUI-v3turbo-swissgerman/README.md

 The transcribed files will be saved in the same directory as the input files, with the same name but different extensions based on the selected output formats.

+## Configuring Audio Settings

+You can configure several audio-related settings in the file src/audio_config.py.
+These settings are explained within that file.
+Please refer to it for further customization options.

 ## Supported File Formats

 ### Audio